 Conversations with an Artist: Nico van Dongen

 Nico earned his master’s of fine art in photography at the Royal Academy of Art, The Hague.
 He has been a educator for over 20 years as well as a practicing designer and photographer.
-His “Tulipa Erotica” series, exhibited at Poet and/the Bench, is a selection from more than 10,000 photographs, shot over three months, examining the sensual side of tulips–one of the most cultivated flowers in the world.
-Photo Credit: Audrey Daniel
+Four years after presenting his “Tulipa Erotica” series at Poet and/the Bench, we are excited to feature his new photographic work, "Concerning Trees."
+This latest exhibition is the result of a six-week photographic exploration of trees and vistas in Golden Gate Park in San Francisco.
+Each final photograph is the result of hours of production work combining multiple exposures and layering as one image–with evocative results.

 Describe the moment you realized art fed your soul.